The Home Warranty Service Timeline: Step by Step

 Can I use my own contractor if my home warranty company is too slow?

-In some cases, yes — but you must get pre-authorization first.
+In some cases yes, but you must get pre-authorization first.
 If your provider cannot dispatch an in-network contractor within a reasonable time, they may authorize you to hire your own.
 Using an outside contractor without prior approval almost always results in your claim being denied.
 Always call your provider, get written authorization, and confirm what reimbursement you can expect before hiring anyone independently.

 How can I find out what my home warranty's response time policy actually is?

-Read your service agreement/contract carefully, specifically the sections on "service requests," "response times," and "emergency service."
+Read your service agreement carefully, specifically the sections on "service requests," "response times," and "emergency service."
 If the language is vague (e.g., "reasonable efforts"), ask a customer service representative to clarify in writing what their standard and emergency timelines are.
 Independent review sites and our home warranty company comparison guide can also help you evaluate providers before signing up.